East Cree: Composition

-Gender, number, person
+Gender, number, and person

 Gender

 Gender is a grammatical distinction.
 East Cree has Animate and Inanimate gender differentiation.
 However, it is not possible to know for sure if words are animate or inanimate at first glance.

 Animate nouns refer to humans, animals, and general living creatures, as well as some plants and some personal belongings, such as pants and sleds.
 To indicate the plural, you generally add the suffix -ich; in some cases, when the word ends in -w, you drop the -w and add -uch.